opendilab/DI-smartcross/docs/source/installation.rst

     brew install --cask sumo-gui

 After that, you need to set the ``SUMO_HOME`` environment variable pointing to the directory of your SUMO installation.
-Just insert the following new line at the end of ``.bashrc``:
+Just insert the following line at the end of ``.bashrc``:

 .. code:: bash

     export SUMO_HOME=/your/path/to/sumo

 There might be some trouble arosen when installing with the method above.
-It is recommended to build and install SUMO from source as follow.
+It is recommended to build and install SUMO from source code as follows.

 Install SUMO from source code
 ---------------------------------

-Here we show a step-by-step guidance of installation with SUMO 1.8.0 on Linux.
+Here we show step-by-step guidance of installation with SUMO 1.8.0 on Linux.

 1. install required libraries and dependencies